-Are you looking for alphabet activities that your kids will enjoy doing?
-This Christmas Tree Alphabet Sorting activity will keep your kids busy for hours!
-I decided to share another holiday-themed activity because I know how difficult it can be to hold your kids’ attention this time of year!
+Are you looking for preschool alphabet activities that your kids will enjoy?
+This Christmas Tree Alphabet Sorting activity will keep little hands and minds busy for hours!
+I decided to share another holiday-themed activity because I know how difficult it can be to hold kids’ attention this time of year!

 How do you teach alphabet recognition?